LucknowAI/AI-Comics/README.md

 ## Contribution Guidance

 1) Clone the repo
+2) Generate a creative comic using https://huggingface.co/spaces/jbilcke-hf/ai-comic-factory
-2) Create a folder
+3) Create a folder
-3) Share the prompt in the prompt.txt file
+4) Share the prompt in the prompt.txt file
-4) Share the visuals as images
+5) Share the visuals as images